 What’s the Cost Justification?

-- Accuracy and consistency in inventory scanning helps avoid On Time/In Full (OTIF) penalties.
+- Accuracy and consistency in inventory scanning helps improve On Time and In Full (OTIF) rate and eliminate compliance penalties.

 - Some chargebacks are 3% the value of the shipped goods.